n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 syllable, Khmer syllables can end with final consonants that occur after a dependent vowel (matra).

-All post-base consonants in a valid syllable will be preceded by "Sign Coeng" marks.
+All post-base consonants in a valid syllable will be preceded by <samp>"Sign Coeng"</samp>
+marks.
 This includes final consonants.

 	BaseC Sign-Coeng Post-baseC Matra Sign-Coeng FinalC

 In some Khmer words, an independent vowel can occur in a subjoined position like a post-base consonant.
-In such instances, the independent vowel will be preceded by "Sign Coeng".
+In such instances, the independent vowel will be preceded by <samp>"Sign Coeng"</samp>.

 	BaseC Sign-Coeng IndependentVowel